apache/trafficserver/doc/developer-guide/api/functions/TSUrlStringGet.en.rst

 the marshal buffer :arg:`bufp`.
 (However :arg:`bufp` is actually superfluous and may be null.)
 :func:`TSUrlStringGet` stores the length of the allocated string in the parameter :arg:`length`.
 This is the same length that :func:`TSUrlLengthGet` returns.
 The returned string is allocated by a call to :func:`TSmalloc` and must be freed by a call to :func:`TSfree`.
-If length is :literal:`NULL` then no attempt is made to de-reference it.
+If length is :literal:`nullptr` then no attempt is made to de-reference it.
 The returned string is not guaranteed to have a null terminator - :arg:`length` must be used to correctly display the string.